-Eligibility criteria for covered bonds backed by asset-backed securities
+Legacy covered bonds backed by asset-backed securities

-1. Without prejudice to the eligibility of legislative covered bonds pursuant to Article 64a, in order for EEA legislative covered bonds backed by ABSs to be eligible, the cover pool of such bonds (for the purposes of paragraphs 1 to 4, 'the cover pool') shall only contain ABSs that comply with all of the following.
+1. Without prejudice to the eligibility of legislative covered bonds pursuant to Article 64a, EEA legislative covered bonds for which an ISIN has been opened prior to 8 July 2022 and that are not subject to Directive (EU) 2019/2162 of the European Parliament and of the Council (1) ('legacy covered bonds'), may be backed by ABSs provided that the cover pool of such bonds (for the purposes of paragraphs 1 to 4, 'the cover pool') only contains ABSs that comply with all of the following.

-- (a) The cash-flow generating assets backing the ABSs meet the criteria laid down in Article 129(1)(d) to (f) of Regulation (EU) No 575/2013. - (b) The cash-flow generating assets were originated by an entity closely linked to the issuer, as described in Article 138. - (c) They are used as a technical tool to transfer mortgages or guaranteed real estate loans from the originating entity into the cover pool. - 2.
-Subject to paragraph 4, the NCBs shall use the following measures to verify that the cover pool does not contain ABSs that do not comply with paragraph 1. - (a) On a quarterly basis, the NCBs shall request a self-certification and undertaking of the issuer confirming that the cover pool does not contain ABSs that do not comply with paragraph 1.
-The NCB's request shall specify that the self-certification must be signed by the issuer's Chief Executive Officer (CEO), Chief Financial Officer (CFO) or a manager of similar seniority, or by an authorised signatory on their behalf. - (b) On an annual basis, NCBs shall request an ex post confirmation by external auditors or cover pool monitors from the issuer, confirming that the cover pool does not contain ABSs that do not comply with paragraph 1 for the monitoring period. - 3.
-If the issuer fails to comply with a particular request or if the Eurosystem deems the content of a confirmation incorrect or insufficient to the extent that it is not possible to verify that the cover pool complies with the criteria in paragraph 1, the Eurosystem shall decide not to accept the EEA legislative covered bonds as eligible collateral or to suspend their eligibility. - 4.
-Where the applicable legislation or prospectus exclude the inclusion of ABSs that do not comply with paragraph 1 as cover pool assets, no verification pursuant to paragraph 2 shall be required. - 5.
-For the purposes of paragraph 1(b), the close links shall be determined at the time that the senior units of the ABSs are transferred into the cover pool of the EEA legislative covered bond. - 6.
-The cover pool of non-EEA G10 legislative covered bonds shall not contain ABSs.
+- (a) The cash-flow generating assets backing the ABSs meet the criteria laid down in Article 129(1)(d) to (f) of Regulation (EU) No 575/2013 at the time the ISIN was opened. - (b) The cash-flow generating assets were originated by an entity closely linked to the issuer, as described in Article 138. - (c) They are used as a technical tool to transfer mortgages or guaranteed real estate loans from the originating entity into the cover pool.

+2. Subject to paragraph 4, the NCBs shall use the following measures to verify that the cover pool does not contain ABSs that do not comply with paragraph 1.

+(a) On a quarterly basis, the NCBs shall request a self-certification and undertaking of the issuer confirming that the cover pool does not contain ABSs that do not comply with paragraph 1.
+The NCB's request shall specify that the self-certification must be signed by the issuer's Chief Executive Officer (CEO), Chief Financial Officer (CFO) or a manager of similar seniority, or by an authorised signatory on their behalf.

+^{(&}lt;sup>1) Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU (OJ L 328, 18.12.2019, p.
+29).

+(b) On an annual basis, NCBs shall request an ex post confirmation by external auditors or cover pool monitors from the issuer, confirming that the cover pool does not contain ABSs that do not comply with paragraph 1 for the monitoring period.

+3. If the issuer fails to comply with a particular request or if the Eurosystem deems the content of a confirmation incorrect or insufficient to the extent that it is not possible to verify that the cover pool complies with the criteria in paragraph 1, the Eurosystem shall decide not to accept the EEA legislative covered bonds referred to in paragraph 1 as eligible collateral or to suspend their eligibility.

+4. Where the applicable legislation or prospectus exclude the inclusion of ABSs that do not comply with paragraph 1 as cover pool assets, no verification pursuant to paragraph 2 shall be required.

+5. For the purposes of paragraph 1(b), the close links shall be determined at the time that the senior units of the ABSs are transferred into the cover pool of the EEA legislative covered bond referred to in paragraph 1.

+6. The cover pool of non-EEA G10 legislative covered bonds shall not contain ABSs.